• Home

 • Artificial Intelligence

-Bayesian decision theory allows for expressing the probability of a particular class given an observed x as
+TROID Classification is backed by Bayesian decision theory, which allows for expressing the probability of a particular class given an observed measurement x as:

 P(Cj│x) = P(x,Cj)/P(x) = (P(x│Cj) P(Cj))/P(x)